tamettu/CLI_games/README.md

 # CLI_games
-day3 learning rust and try to make different CLI games day 4-7 I think?
-I optimize the login about checking win.
+day3 learning rust and try to make different CLI games

+I think it was around day 4–7 learning rust.
+I optimized the login process related to win checking in version 1.0.